onmyway133/awesome-online-earning/README.md

 - [Virtual jury](http://www.virtualjury.com/) What will jurors think, feel and believe about your case?
 - [E jury](http://www.ejury.com/) Our online Mock Juries and Focus Groups allow large groups of people to help attorneys determine case value, develop case themes

+## Naming

+- [Squad help](https://www.squadhelp.com/) Launch a naming contest to engage hundreds of naming experts as you’re guided through our agency-level naming process

 ## Narrate audiobook